 Simply put, new mother Ronda Rousey is the biggest name ever to compete in women’s MMA and one of the biggest stars in MMA history.
 Her growing stardom forced Dana White to add women to the UFC.
 As her star grew with the UFC’s marketing might behind it, Hollywood came calling and she scored several high-profile acting gigs.
 Including a part in The Expendables 3, and one in the seventh edition of the uber-popular (I don’t understand why) Fast and Furious series, Furious 7.
 Then she parlayed that into a year-long run with WWE, which culminated with being part of the first all-female main event in Wrestlemania’s prestigious history.

 2. Khabib Nurmagomedov

-Social media followers aren’t the end-all-be-all of fame, but when you have the reach of Khabib Nurmagomedov and his close to 40 million followers on Twitter, Facebook, and Instagram, then your influencer game makes you easily one of the most famous UFC fighters ever Furthermore, he is a Russian sports superstar that has held court with President Vladimir Putin, and an athletic icon in his native Daegestan.
+Social media followers aren’t the end-all-be-all of fame, but when you have the reach of Khabib Nurmagomedov and his close to 40 million followers on Twitter, Facebook, and Instagram, then your influencer game makes you easily one of the most famous UFC fighters ever Furthermore, he is a Russian sports superstar that has held court with President Vladimir Putin, and a sports icon in his native Dagestan.